What is a business plan?

 Composition of a business plan?

-- Technical Aspects: It explains the type and specifications of the machinery that will be used for production and whether or not the firm has the required technical capability in relations to operating the machinery.
+Technical Aspects: It explains the type and specifications of the machinery that will be used for production and whether or not the firm has the required technical capability in relation to operating the machinery.

-- Organization and Management: Explains the organisation structure and management and how effective they are.
+Organization and Management: Explains the organization structure and management and how effective they are.

-- Economic Analysis: It is an analysis on the economic impact of the business venture on the other businesses and general society around it.
+Economic Analysis: It is an analysis of the economic impact of the business venture on the other businesses and the general society around it.

 Users of a business plan?